The Complete Guide to Windows Artifact Collection: From Prefetch to USN Journal

 - Chain of custody: Automatically record collection times and hash values

-unJaena Collector is an open-source tool that collects 105+ Windows artifacts with one click.
-Collected data can be uploaded to the AI analysis platform to begin analysis immediately.
+unJaena Collector is an open-source tool that handles 254 supported artifacts across Windows / macOS / Linux / iOS / Android, plus an AI activity category — including the Windows artifacts described above.
+Collected data can be uploaded to the AI analysis platform to begin analysis.